Batterii/tokengrip/README.md

   part of the developer-- for example, popping out too many keys for failing to provide any to begin with.

-- `InvalidTokenError`: Will be thrown when a token is provided to `#verify` that is not valid.
+- `InvalidTokenError`: Will be thrown when a token is provided that is not valid.
 This can be due to the token having been tampered with, or having been signed by a key or alorithm that is no longer allowed by the Tokengrip instance.

-If you want to change what happens when clients provide invalid tokens, you should catch this and do something else.
+- `InvalidSignatureError`: A subtype of `InvalidTokenError`, indicating specifically that the signature was checked against all of the keys and did not match with any of them.
+This can happen if the token was tampered with, or if it was originally signed by a key that is no longer in the instance.
+  Unlike a base `InvalidTokenError`, though, you can rule out a disallowed alogrithm, or that a string was provided that simply isn't a Tokengrip token.

 ## Example